cyclonePort · Weather Surveillance Instrumentation

 What is a live weather monitoring station?

-A live weather monitoring station is a permanent system of calibrated sensors deployed at a specific facility that continuously measures atmospheric conditions — temperature, humidity, wind speed and direction, barometric pressure, rainfall, and lightning — and transmits that data in real time to a cloud platform accessible from any device.
-Unlike a weather app that interpolates data from a distant airport, a live monitoring station measures conditions at your exact location and updates every second. cyclonePort additionally integrates a PTZ live-streaming HD camera with the sensor data, providing visual confirmation of conditions alongside the instrument readings — all accessible in the RadarOmega app.
+A live weather monitoring station is a permanent system of calibrated sensors deployed at a specific facility that continuously measures atmospheric conditions — like temperature, humidity, wind speed and direction, barometric pressure, rainfall, and lightning — and transmits that data in real time to a cloud platform accessible from any device.
+Unlike a weather app that interpolates data from a distant airport, a live monitoring station measures conditions at your exact location and updates every 5 seconds. cyclonePort additionally integrates a side-mounted PTZ live-streaming HD camera with the sensor data, providing visual confirmation and emergency-communication value alongside the instrument readings — accessible through the cyclonePORT Enterprise platform.

 Related Instruments & Guides